Car Sputters When Air Conditioner Is On: 10 Potential Causes

 How can you diagnose a faulty IAC valve?

-• Listen for clicking: With engine off, have someone turn the key to “run” while you listen to the valve.
-Should hear rapid clicking as it cycles.
-No clicking indicates an issue.
+- With the engine off, have a helper crank the key to “run” while you listen to the valve.
+It should click rapidly as it cycles.
+No clicking could mean a busted IAC.

-• Start the engine and unplug the outer idle ECU plug.
-If the RPM spikes to 2200-2500, then the ECU and IAC motor are working properly.
+- After that, start the engine and unplug the ECU’s IACV connector.
+If the RPMs surge up to 2200-2500, that shows the ECU and IAC motor are working normally.
+Any other reaction points to issues.

 You can watch following Youtube video to test IAC valve: